sozialhelden/ietf-language-tags/README.md

   },
 });

-// fetches a response, with side effect that the cache evicts a cached expired response const url = 'https://jsonplaceholder.typicode.com/todos/1';
+// fetches a response over the network, or re-uses a cached response if available const url = 'https://jsonplaceholder.typicode.com/todos/1';
 fetchCache
   .fetch(url, fetchOptions)